benjaminoakes/odin/README.md

 The design of the `AugmentedTransitionNetwork` class was inspired by Paul Graham's implementation in Lisp.
 For details on his implementation, please see the full text of his book [_On Lisp_][onlisp] (pages 309 - 320).

+Also, there's a diagram of the ATN being used in `images/atn_diagram.pdf`.

   [onlisp]: http://www.paulgraham.com/onlisptext.html

 License